MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/byok-settings.md

 ## Disable data encryption in Cloud App Security

 When you disable data encryption, Cloud App Security removes your encryption from the data.
-However, your data remains encrypted by Cloud App Security's managed keys. **// Do we have any more info on this to clarify this for the user?**
+However, your data remains encrypted by Cloud App Security's managed keys.<br />**// TBD: Do we have any more info on this to clarify this for the user?**

 ### To disable data encryption